On the topology of random complexes built over stationary point processes: Acknowledgments

-The authors wish to thank Manjunath Krishnapur for pointing out an error in Example 3.4 and other useful discussions regarding determinantal point processes.
+The authors wish to thank Manjunath Krishnapur for pointing out an error in Remark \ref{re3.2}(9) and other useful discussions regarding determinantal point processes.
 The authors also thank an anonymous referee for many helpful comments on the first draft.
-Most of this work was done when DY was a postdoctoral researcher at Technion, Israel and DY thanks Technion for its support.
+Most of this work was done when D.~Yogeshwaran was a postdoctoral researcher at Technion, Israel and D.~Yogeshwaran thanks Technion for its support.